 2012 September - President Atambayev tells visiting Russian President Vladimir Putin that lease on US military base at Manas will not be renewed when it expires in 2014.

-2012 October - Three MPs from the opposition Ata-Zhurt party are arrested and charged with attempting to stage a coup after they take part in a rally calling for the nationalisation of a Canadian-owned gold mine.
-Supporters launch a protest campaign that involves sit-ins and periodically blocking the main north-south road.
+2012 October - Three MPs from the opposition Ata-Zhurt party are arrested and charged with attempting a coup after joining a rally calling for the nationalisation of the Canadian-owned Kumtor gold mine.
+Supporters launch a protest campaign involving sit-ins and periodically blocking the main north-south road.

 2013 February-March - Courts sentence former president Kurmanbek Bakiyev and his sons Maxim and Zhanysh to long prison terms in absentia for corruption and abuse of office.
 They all live abroad.

-2013 May - Protestors blockade the Canadian-owned Centerra gold mine for several days, demanding a greater share in profits for Kyrgyzstan.
+2013 May - Protestors blockade the Canadian-owned Kumtor gold mine for several days, demanding a greater share in profits for Kyrgyzstan.

 2013 June - Ata-Zhurt protests force the governor of Jalalabad to flee his office as anti-government protests continue.